Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Conclusions

 These findings carry two broader implications.
 First, mechanical scaling trends developed for electrochemically dealloyed systems such as np-Au are not directly transferable to LMD-derived structures, and benchmarking against the appropriate dealloying route is essential when designing nanoporous metals for a target mechanical response.
 Second, solvent chemistry in LMD is not solely a knob to control the ligament diameter, but can affect the underlying morphology and ligament connectivity.
+The present results establish this effect in Ta dealloyed from Ti–Ta in Cu–Bi, but these effects should readily translate to any refractory element that forms a solid solution with Ti and is immiscible with Cu and Bi (e.g., Nb, Mo, W, V); however, it is possible higher order interaction terms could alter phase stability and this trend could vary in system-specific ways.
 Future work directly quantifying 3D connectivity — via tomography, genus-based measures, and connectivity-aware scaling formulations — across LMD systems produced in different melt chemistries would enable a systematic test of this design strategy and refine the scaling relations that connect synthesis, topology, and mechanical response in refractory nanoporous metals.